types of interviews in hrm

 Focus Group Interview

-Companies conduct a focus group interview with candidates grouped according to their common traits or experiences and ask specific questions to them.
+Companies conduct a focus group interview with candidates grouped according to their common traits or experiences and ask specific questions and recruitment survey questions to them.
 The recruiter observes each candidate’s response and selects them for a particular role accordingly.

 Structured Interview